Why 90 Days

 Why-90-Days

-We have been saying for years that the best friend a client has in treatment is time.
-Jason and Lauren Chane (owners) established Augustine Recovery to design a program that gives people the time necessary to treat their addiction and treat their underlying trauma.
-At our center in St. Augustine, we offer a 90 day program that transforms lives.
+For years, we have said that time is a client’s best friend in treatment.
+Owner Jason Chane established Augustine Recovery to design a program that gives people the time necessary to treat their addiction and underlying trauma.
+At our center in St. Augustine, we offer a 90-day program that transforms lives.

 The 30-Day Myth